Axway/agent-sdk/docs/discovery/provisioning.md

 AGENTFEATURES_IDP_OKTA_GROUP_1="MyAppUsers"
 ```

-Policy/rule creation is configured via `extraProperties` (as an environment entry for the corresponding `AGENTFEATURES` index):
+Policy lookup is configured via:

 ```
-AGENTFEATURES_IDP_EXTRAPROPERTIES_1='{
-  "createPolicy": true,
-  "authServerId": "0oa-abc123",
-  "policyTemplate": {
-    "name": "Allow MyApp",
-    "description": "Policy for MyApp",
-    "rule": {
-      "name": "Allow rule",
-      "conditions": {"network": {"connection": "ANY"}},
-      "actions": {"token": {"accessTokenLifetime": 3600}}
-    }
-  }
-}'
+AGENTFEATURES_IDP_OKTA_POLICY_1="MarketplacePolicy"
 ```

-Alternatively when registering the provider programmatically via `IDPConfiguration`, set the Okta group under `Okta.Group` and include policy/rule keys under `ExtraProperties`.

 Notes:
-- Set `createPolicy` to `true` to enable automatic policy/rule creation.
-- `policyTemplate` must be a map describing the policy and optionally include a `rule` object.
+- The SDK does not create groups or policies.
+If the configured group/policy does not exist, it no-ops.

+Alternatively when registering the provider programmatically via `IDPConfiguration`, set the Okta group under `Okta.Group` and the policy name under `Okta.Policy`.

 Alternatively, the agent implementation can choose to explicitly register the provider calling by using the `ProviderRegistry` interface.